Bosse

 • Nailing and screwing: No difficulties.

-• Finish: No difficulties, except when resin exudations are found, which are usually frequent.
+• Finishing: No difficulties, except when resin exudation is present, which is common.

 Applications